Eligibility

 Additional Info

-Coordinated Entry for All (CEA) Policy Advisory Committee (PAC) is part of the Continuum of Care structure, and is responsible for:
+Coordinated Entry Committee is part of the Continuum of Care structure

 Manuals